Our research shows that 68% of dog owners and 47% of cat owners have fed their pets human food.*

 Grapes and raisins

-Grapes, raisins, currants and sultanas; all the things you might find in a piece of cake or a granola bar are toxic to cats and dogs.
+Grapes, raisins, currants and sultanas; all the things you might find in a piece of cake or a granola bar are potentially toxic to dogs.
 We don’t know exactly which substance to blame, but we do know they’re best avoided as they can cause kidney damage and failure in pets.

 Signs of kidney failure can take longer to develop and some pets are more sensitive than others, so always consult your vet if you think your pet has consumed something they shouldn’t have.